Tim Truzy is an expert instructor in the use of the abacus. He has taught adults and children in the use of the counting tool.

 - This time, our subtraction equation is: 100 – 33.

-- Begin by placing 100 on the abacus like you did before.
+- Begin by placing 100 on the abacus as you did before.

-- Now, this time, we want to subtract 3 tens, but there are no tens showing on the device.
-This means we will have to borrow 30 from 100, or 3 ten’s from 100.
+- Now, this time, we want to subtract 3 tens, but no tens are showing on the device.
+This means we will have to borrow 30 from 100 or 3 ten’s from 100.

 - We know when we borrow 3 tens; we will have to pay back 7 tens.
 We place 70 on the abacus.

 - The number 70 is represented by the 50 bead on the second row with two ten beads beneath it.